markusbp/fys_stk4155/project2/README.md

 [activations.py](activations.py): Contains all activation function definitions, with gradients.

+[randomnet.py](randomnet.py): Contains RandomNet, which builds a randomly cobbled together neural network using all the activations and initializations found in the repo.
+Maximum number of layers is 10, maximum number of nodes in a layer is 100, but this is only to keep it reasonably fast.
+Then computes best performer on the Franke function dataset.

-task_a - task_e: Contains code solving each task, with run examples when relevant.
+task_a - task_e: Contains code (hopefully) solving each task, with run examples when relevant.